Azure/azureml-examples/best-practices/largescale-deep-learning/Training/Nebula-Fast-Checkpointing/nebula.md

 * ACPT curated environment, Azure Container for PyTorch.
 The required dependency is included in the ACPT curated environment.
 For ACPT image, please visit [here](https://learn.microsoft.com/en-us/azure/machine-learning/resource-curated-environments#azure-container-for-pytorch-acpt-preview).
 For how to use curated environment, please visit [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-environments)
 * An Azure ML script run config, which defines the source directory, the entry script, the compute target, and the environment for your model training job.
 If you don’t have one, you can create one by following the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-set-up-training-targets)

-To use Nebula, you only need to change your training script to import the ``torch_nebula`` package and call the Nebula APIs at the appropriate places.
+To use Nebula, you only need to change your training script to import the ``nebulaml`` package and call the Nebula APIs at the appropriate places.
 You don't need to modify the Azure Machine Learning SDK or CLI.
 You do not need to make any modification to other steps to train your large model on Azure Machine Learning Platform.

 > **[IMPORTANT]** Saving checkpoints with Nebula requires some memory to store checkpoints.
 Please make sure your memory is larger than at least three copies of the checkpoints.
 >